ghostFaceKillah/vslam/WORK-LOG.md

 The first pose is super-diverged, it must be a bug.
 As always, careful debug of each step is required.

+If we run `overfit_one_point` with keyframe pose as target, we get division by zero depth type of situation.
+We should become resilient to those.

 2023-02-20